 Long Reach is the largest and one of the oldest of 10 villages that make up the new town of Columbia, Maryland.
 Our village comprises four neighborhoods: Jeffers Hill, Kendall Ridge, Locust Park and Phelps Luck.
 From our start in 1971, we have grown to more than 15,600 people living in 6,177 households.
 Long Reach Community Association is the nonprofit organization that governs and represents our village.
 Both property owners and residents of Long Reach are members of the Association and elect a five-member Village Board and council representative to the Columbia Board of Directors.
 A small staff and many volunteers conduct the daily business of the Association at Stonehouse, our community center in the Long Reach Village Center.
-The Columbia assessment contributes about one-third of our funding and our own activities generate the remaining two-thirds.

 New residents of Long Reach are urged to stop by Stonehouse and pick up a helpful Newcomers’ Packet with a variety of information on Long Reach, Columbia and Howard County.
-Exterior Alteration Applications can be faxed to Stonehouse and we are always pleased to receive resident comments by letter, phone or e-mail.

 Our village newsletter, Reach Out, is mailed to each household in Long Reach every six weeks.
 If you are not receiving Reach Out, please call and let us know.
 Our newsletter can also be viewed online.